documenting-ruby/documenting-ruby.github.io/_posts/2011-10-07-step-by-step-guide.markdown

 git merge upstream/trunk
 {% endhighlight %}

 Choose some code to document.
-You can use our [suggestions for code to document](http://projects.mendicantuniversity.org/mri-list.html) or follow these instructions to generate your own list of undocumented code.
-Check MU's [fork of Ruby issues](https://github.com/rmu/ruby/issues) for a list of documentation other people are working on.
+You can use our [suggestions for code to document](undocumented-areas.html) or follow these instructions to generate your own list of undocumented code.
+Check documenting-ruby's [fork of Ruby issues](https://github.com/documenting-ruby/ruby/issues) for a list of documentation other people are working on.

 Get a list of undocumented code (you must have rdoc >= 3.3 for this to work):
 {% highlight bash %}